 Have you ever considered keeping a pet frog?
 You should!
 Frogs make for a great pet because they are relatively low maintenance and rather cost-effective.
 Many people would like to become frog owners but down know the kind of expenses that come with it.
 So, having this question I did some research and then wrote it down to share the information with all of you.

-So, how much does a pet frog cost?
+So, how much do frogs cost?
 Normally a common frog will cost about 10 dollars.
 The more rare frogs can cost up to 90 dollars up front (without a terrarium, food, bedding).
-The total price of buying a pet frog will usually cost around 250 dollars.
+The total price of buying a pet frog will usually be around 250 dollars.

 First, we need to know which frogs make good pets.
 Listed below are five frogs that make great pets and are also easy for a beginner.
 I will also tell you how much it will cost to own such a frog.

 You Can Buy them from PetcoFrogs & Toads Available in Stores from $3.99 to $39.99

 They are also available on PetsmartFrogs & Toads Available in Stores from $3.99 to $29.99